projectara/greybus-spec/source/device_class.rst

 Greybus Battery Temperature Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery temperature operation allows the AP to determine the current temperature of the battery.
+The Greybus battery temperature operation allows the AP Module to determine the current temperature of the battery.

 Greybus Battery Temperature Request